Tim Finchem: Early career

 After practicing law in Virginia Beach for three years, Finchem served in the White House during the administration of Jimmy Carter as Deputy Advisor to the President in the Office of Economic Affairs in 1978 and 1979.
 In the early 1980s, Finchem co-founded the National Marketing and Strategies Group in Washington, D.C.

 PGA Tour Commissioner

 Finchem took the position of Commissioner on June 1, 1994, succeeding Deane Beman, who retired after nearly 20 years in the post.
 Finchem had previously served as Vice President of Business Affairs, Deputy Commissioner, and Chief Operating Officer of the Tour.

-In 2006, the total PGA Tour purse was $256.8 million, up from $56.4 million in 1994.
-That remarkable growth has a lot to do with Tiger Woods, but Finchem's supporters also give him some of the credit.

 Finchem was succeeded by Jay Monahan in January 2017.

 On March 12, 2025, in conjunction with The Players Championship, Monahan presented Finchem with the Tour's Lifetime Achievement Award, making him the 14th recipient of that honor.
 That same night, the Tour unveiled the Commissioner Tim Finchem Library, located inside the TPC Sawgrass clubhouse.